 It’s a dream that begins with fundamental science.
 To make it possible, his mission is to create one of the world’s leading research laboratories in the study of the single-crystal structure of metal-organic frameworks (MOF) and covalent-organic frameworks (COF).
 Until recently, however, many of these samples were nearly impossible to examine with a conventional molybdenum and copper sealed microfocus source.

 “The crystals we’re investigating are highly porous and very small, often around 20 microns,” says Na Yu, the laboratory’s leading XRD engineer.
-“They’re also highly volatile, so if you try to measure their structures in a traditional diffractometer they just change over time.
+“They’re also highly unstable, so if you try to measure their structures in a traditional diffractometer they just change over time.
 We also need a detector with a wide dynamic range, which allows us to measure strong and weak reflections on a single frame, significantly reducing measurement times.”

 Thanks to the high brightness of the MetalJet D2+, together with the large area detector PHOTON III M28 of the Bruker Venture D8, over 30 students, including undergraduates, are now capable to perform these measurements around the clock by themselves in our laboratory.
 “We’ve now repeatedly determined challenging COF crystals,” Yue-Biao explains, “which was something we needed the synchrotron to do before.
 These crystals aren’t just small, they’re also very porous and very dynamic because they’re only made of organic elements.
 So there’s a lack of reversibility in the crystallization, and it’s very difficult to get large crystals.”

 Even the nearby synchrotron, located just one mile from the university’s lab, was unable to meet all of the research team’s challenging demands.
 “If you activate the crystal and get rid of the gas, then the crystal can capture water from the atmosphere.
 It’s very hard to do in the synchrotron, and even in the lab this is a very careful process.”